a-hansen/aon/README.md

 <unsigned-int16> ::= "U" uint16
 <unsigned-int32> ::= "v" uint32
 ```
-* The uint5 can be identified with the bitmask 0x80.
-The value is the
+* Unsigned-int5 can be identified with the bitmask 0x80.
+The value
-5 unsigned low order bits.
-The max value of a tiny uint is 31.
+is stored in the 5 lowest order bits.
+To write, use the equation:
+(0x80 | value).
+To read into a signed 32 bit integer, use the
+equation: (value & 0x1F).

 #### Binary (byte array)
 Requires 2 to 5 bytes in addition to the byte array.